Jesssullivan/GIS_Shortcuts/README.md

 ```
 ls -1 *.dem > dem_list.txt
 ```
-use gdal to make state-plane referenced “Output_merged.tif” from the list of files in the index we made. it will use a single generic "0 0 255" band to show gradient.
+use gdal to make state-plane referenced “Output_merged.tif” from the list of files in the index we made.
+We will use a single generic "0 0 255" band to show gradient.

 ```
 gdal_merge.py -init "0 0 255" -o Output_Merged.tif --optfile dem_list.txt